 When you’re in pain, everyone has an opinion.
 Maybe it’s a stress fracture.
 Maybe it’s tennis elbow.
 Maybe it’s a muscle or tendon tear.
-There are many reasons that may be causing them: trauma, an underlying condition such as arthritis, overuse, or a sports injury.
+Many things may cause them: trauma, an underlying condition such as arthritis, overuse, or a sports injury.
 However, regardless of its cause, it’s crucial to learn to recognize symptoms to get an accurate diagnosis.

 In this blog, we’re providing an overview of bursitis.
 What is it?
 How do you know if you’re suffering from it?
 What can you do to treat it?